ALL ABOARD: The Power of Gamification in Natixis’ Onboarding

 “Gamification techniques and the GFoundry solution can be easily applied to any part of the onboarding process.
 With our tools, onboarding can be configured in a hybrid or 100% digital format, but should always provide an impactful learning and integration experience for all employees,” concludes the leader.

-Read more: How to Build Onboarding Missions with GFoundry Platform
+A Step-by-Step Guide: How to Build Onboarding Journey Maps with GFoundry Platform